Skip to Content

 Can I adjust my withholding to reduce my refund?

-Yes, you can adjust your federal tax withholding by submitting a new W-4 form to your employer.
-Use the IRS withholding calculator to determine the optimal amount based on your tax situation and cash flow preferences.
+Yes — submit a new W-4 form to your employer.
+Use the IRS Tax Withholding Estimator to determine the optimal amount based on your tax situation and cash flow preferences.
+Changes typically take effect within one to two pay periods.

 Do refund amounts vary significantly within states?

-Refund amounts can vary significantly within a single state.
-Individual refunds depend more on income level, filing status, number of dependents, and tax credit eligibility than geographic location.
+Yes — individual refunds depend more on income level, filing status, number of dependents, and tax credit eligibility than geographic location.
+Your state's average is a useful benchmark, not a prediction of what you'll personally receive.

 Should I aim for a large refund or small refund?